History of life

-While microorganisms formed the earliest terrestrial ecosystems at least 2.7 Ga, the evolution of plants from freshwater green algae dates back to about 1 billion years ago.
-Microorganisms are thought to have paved the way for the inception of land plants in the Ordovician period.
-Land plants were so successful that they are thought to have contributed to the Late Devonian extinction event as early tree Archaeopteris drew down CO_{2} levels, leading to global cooling and lowered sea levels, while their roots increased rock weathering and nutrient run-offs which may have triggered algal bloom anoxic events.
+Land plants evolved from green algae, with fossil evidence dating to the Ordovician period, about 470 million years ago.
+Microorganisms are thought to have paved the way for their colonization of land.
+The subsequent spread of plants may have contributed to the Late Devonian extinction event: early trees such as Archaeopteris drew down atmospheric CO_{2}, contributing to global cooling and lower sea levels, while their roots increased rock weathering and nutrient runoff, potentially triggering algal blooms and anoxic events.